MySQL

 Amazon RDS MySQL Configuration

-For Amazon RDS MySQL instances, you can use the rds_mysql
+For Amazon RDS MySQL instances, you can use the rds_mysql type, which has a simplified configuration:

 {